jpedroh/jpedroh/README.md

 ## 💼 Professional Experience

 ### Software Engineer - CESAR - from September/2021 til January/2023
-- Worked mainly as a React and Angular frontend developer.
+- Worked as React and Angular developer in solutions that impacted more than 10000 users worldwide.
-- Worked in specifying and implementing scalable architectures for front-end applications.
+- Specified and implemented scalable architectures for front-end applications.
-- I’ve worked in a solution for the financial sector of a tech corporation impacting more than 5000 users.
-- Planned and coordinated a migration of a legacy frontend codebase of around 500k LOC using micro-frontends architecture.
+- Planned and coordinated a migration of a legacy frontend application using micro-frontends architecture.
 (Angular + React + SingleSPA).
-- Built frontend unit tests using Testing Library.
+- Built unit tests using Testing Library and Jest.
+- IaC automations with AWS CDK.
+- Mentorship of interns and junior developers.

 ### Intern in Software Development - Viitra Inovações - June/2021 til September/2021
-- I’ve worked in the architecture and development of a POC for the Brazilian Justice focused in data visualization.
+- Architecture and development of a POC for the Brazilian Justice focused in data visualization.
-- Implemented automated integration test suites using Cypress.
+- Implemented integration test suites using Cypress.
 - Built pipelines in Gitlab for CI and CD.
-- Managed deployment using Docker, VMs e Kubernetes.
+- Deployment using Docker, VMs and Kubernetes.

 ## 💻 Side projects
 - [**mach**](https://mach.jpedroh.dev/): a flight simulation tool that allows you to retrieve information from brazilian flights in a very intuitive way.